AndyBlightLeeds/px4-ros2-drone-simulation/docker/README.md

 +-----------------------------------------------------------------------------+
 ```

-NOTE: You may need to use another version of CUDA.
-9.0 worked for me but 11.0
-is the current version.

 ### Running the ros_melodic_nvdia docker image

 This is a bare bones version of the info in section 1.3 here:
 <http://wiki.ros.org/docker/Tutorials/Hardware%20Acceleration>

-I have included it in this repo as is a quick way to verify that you have
+I have included it in this repo as a quick way to verify that you have
 everything setup correctly on your PC to run the main docker image.

 Run the following commands: